United Soccer League (1984–85): Background

 As the year 1984 began, professional outdoor soccer in the United States was crumbling.
-Both the higher-level North American Soccer League and de facto second division American Soccer League had undergone a period of ambitious growth in the 1970's, but the majority of teams at both levels had yet to figure out how to translate the attention generated by high-profile players such as Pelé and the recent surge in American youth participation in soccer into stability or profitability for the professional game.
+Both the higher-level North American Soccer League (NASL) and de facto second division American Soccer League (ASL) had undergone a period of ambitious growth in the 1970's, but the majority of teams at both levels had yet to figure out how to translate the attention generated by high-profile players such as Pelé and the recent surge in American youth participation in soccer into stability or profitability for the professional game.
 Both leagues suffered from a constant turnover in teams, with multiple clubs folding or relocating after every season.
 The ASL's push for national relevance included hiring Basketball Hall of Famer Bob Cousy as commissioner in 1974 and opening a headquarters in Manhattan as they expanded beyond their traditional base in the northeastern states and eventually became a coast-to-coast league.
-This boom turned out to be short-lived as the ASL teams operated at a much smaller scale than their NASL counterparts, and travel costs for the far-flung league overstretched club budgets.
-The last of the west coast teams folded in 1980, and the league completed its 1983 season with just six teams, most of whom were on shaky financial footing.
+This boom turned out to be short-lived as the ASL teams operated at a smaller scale than their NASL counterparts, and travel costs for the far-flung league overstretched club budgets.
+The last of the west coast clubs folded in 1980, and the league completed its 1983 season with just six teams, all of whom were on shaky financial footing.